rap2hpoutre/mongodb-elasticsearch-sync/README.md

 mongodb-elasticsearch-sync
 ==========================

-Sync MongoDB and Elasticseach database: copy (and convert) all data from a MongoDB database and index it in Elasticsearch.
+Syncronize MongoDB and Elasticseach database.
+Copy and convert all data from a MongoDB database and index it in Elasticsearch.

 [![oclif](https://img.shields.io/badge/cli-oclif-brightgreen.svg)](https://oclif.io)